What Causes pH To Rise Or Drop In Hydroponics [& How To Control It]?

 One of the most important aspects that any hydroponic grower must routinely check is their water's potential hydrogen (pH) level because an imbalanced pH level can hurt or even kill plants.

 Do you want to know what is causing the pH to rise and fall and how to control it?
-After some in-depth research, this is what we discovered.
+After some in-depth research, we discovered this.

 The following are the causes of pH rise and drop in hydroponics: